Debt Collection, Credit Reports and Skip Tracing in Israel, the Palestinian Authority (Palestine) and Around the Globe

 Was the company used to advance the individual shareholder's personal benefit contrary to the company's.

 If the Israeli court examines the above mentioned factors and concludes that there is evidence of a unity of interest between the company and its shareholders which goes beyond "natural" and which shows that the two are inseparable, it could decide that permitting the corporate veil to stand would be unjust and thus order the piercing of the corporate veil.

-Courts in Israel will usually pierce the corporate veil to prevent fraudulent behaviour.
-For example if the company was set up in order to protect its owners from liability over a fraudlent operation, and the owners "sneak out" the coporate assets such that the corporation is unable to compensate the victims of the fraud, an Israeli court is likely to set aside the corporation and allow the victims to recover the personal assets of the equity owners.
+Courts in Israel will usually pierce the corporate veil to prevent fraudulent behavior.
+For example if the company was set up in order to protect its owners from liability over a fraudulent operation, and the owners "sneak out" the corporate assets such that the corporation is unable to compensate the victims of the fraud, an Israeli court is likely to set aside the corporation and allow the victims to recover the personal assets of the equity owners.